 HackerRank

 HackerRank stands out as one of the most popular coding practice websites.
-It caters to both developers and companies, providing a polished, user-friendly platform that offers topic-specific learning, certification exams, and programing assignment help.
+It caters to both developers and companies, providing a polished, user-friendly platform that offers topic-specific learning, certification exams, and programming assignment help.
 Additionally, interview preparation kits and programming contests are available.

 Codeforces